The Ethics of Clinical Research

 - Nuffield Council on Bioethics, organized by the Nuffield council, the preeminent organization on ethics in Britain

-- Office for Human Research Protections (OHRP), Deparment of Health and Human Services, website of the office that oversees U.S. research regulations.
+- Office for Human Research Protections (OHRP), Department of Health and Human Services, website of the office that oversees U.S. research regulations.

 - PRIM&R, Public Responsibility in Medicine and Research